 - 2 tablespoons fresh dill or mint (I most often use dill)

 - Place grated cucumber in a strainer set over a bowl and toss with 1/4 teaspoon kosher salt.
 Let stand for 30 minutes.
 Discard liquid that collects in the bowl and dry cucumbers well between double layers of paper towels, pressing out excess water.

-- In a bowl, whisk together yogurt, olive oil, lemon juice, garlic, and 1/2 teaspoon each kosher salt and black pepper.
+- In a bowl, whisk together yogurt, olive oil, vinegar or lemon juice, garlic, and 1/2 teaspoon each kosher salt and black pepper.
 Stir in cucumbers and dill or mint.